sceredi/IRS-lab02/README.md

 # IRS Second Activity
 ## Objective
 Move the robot towards a light source as fast as possible avoiding obstacles
+### Addidional constraints
+It is imperative that the robot does not collide with any obstacles (walls, blocks, other robots, ...).

 ## Solution implemented
 ### Task definition